Commutative 2-cocycles on Lie algebras: Simple Lie algebras

 and

 Novikov algebras are ubiquitous in various branches of mathematics and physics (see \cite{burde}, \cite{osborn} and \cite{zelmanov} with a transitive closure of references therein)\footnote[2]{ Actually, what we define here are \textit{left Novikov} algebras. \textit{Right Novikov} algebras are defined by the opposite identities, interchanging left and right multiplications.
 Often in the literature, left Novikov and right Novikov are confused, even if authors make an explicit attempt not to do so (for example, \cite{zelmanov} treats right Novikov algebras, while \cite{osborn} and \cite{burde} -- left Novikov ones).
-Left Novikov algebras seem to be more interesting, but, in fact, almost every result about left Novikov algebras is easily transformed into one about right Novikov algebras, and vice versa. }.
+However, almost every result about left Novikov algebras is easily transformed into one about right Novikov algebras, and vice versa. }.

-In \cite{zelmanov}, Zelmanov proved that finite-dimensional simple Novikov algebras over the field of characteristic zero are $1$-dimensional (i.e. coincide with the base field), and in \cite{osborn}, Osborn proved that if $A$ is a finite-dimensional simple Novikov algebra over the field of positive characteristic, then $A^{(-)}$ is either $1$-dimensional, or isomorphic to the Zassenhaus algebra.
+A well known important fact is that each Novikov algebra $A$ is Lie-admissible, i.e., $A^{(-)}$ is a Lie algebra.
+In \cite{zelmanov}, Zelmanov proved that finite-dimensional simple Novikov algebras over a field of characteristic zero are $1$-dimensional (i.e., coincide with the ground field), and in \cite{osborn}, Osborn proved that if $A$ is a finite-dimensional simple Novikov algebra over a field of positive characteristic, then $A^{(-)}$ is either $1$-dimensional, or isomorphic to the Zassenhaus algebra.
 The latter was the key result in obtaining later a complete classification of simple Novikov algebras.

+Another important observation -- which is a matter of simple calculations (see, for example, \cite[Lemma 2.3]{burde}) -- is that Novikov algebras are two-sided Alia.
+Further, it follows from the proof of \cite[Theorem 3.5]{osborn}, that if $A$ is a finite-dimensional simple Novikov algebra, then the Lie algebra $A^{(-)}$ is also simple.
+Thus, as noted in the Introduction, the multiplication in a finite-dimensional simple Novikov algebra $A$ could be written in the form (\ref{plus}), where $\liebrack$ defines a simple Lie algebra structure on $A$, and $\varphi$ defines a commutative $2$-cocycle on that Lie algebra.
+Note further that $\varphi$ is a nonzero cocycle, as otherwise $A$ is a Lie algebra, what quickly leads to contradiction.